Church of England seeks to put an end to payday lenders

 Public criticism of the firms in Britain has grown too, with politicians and poverty-focussed charities concerned that the high interest rates the firms charge only dig poor households into more trouble.

-Britain's consumer watchdog the Office of Fair Trading (OFT) and regulator, the Financial Conduct Authority, which will take over regulation of the lenders next April, last month vowed to crackdown on the 2 billion pound a year industry and said it was investigating measures like an advertising ban.
+Britain's consumer watchdog the Office of Fair Trading (OFT) and regulator, the Financial Conduct Authority (FCA), which will take over regulation of the lenders next April, last month vowed to crackdown on the 2 billion pound a year industry and said it was investigating measures like an advertising ban.

 Welby, a former oil executive educated at Eton and Cambridge, said the church was "putting our money where our mouth is" in the plan to launch a not-for-profit financial cooperative that offers deposit accounts and low interest loans.